ehy/Spam_BLIP/readme.txt

 = 1.0.1 =
 * Small code cleanups.
+* Added class attribute to buttons for style consistency.
+* Checked with WP 3.8: OK.

 = 1.0.0.2 =
 * No real change: just a correction of an error in the